microsoft/cobalt/README.md

     ``` bash
     az login
     ```
 4. Run `acr-sp-init.sh`.
-For example, the command below will provdision an Azure Container Registry (ACR) in East US and configure the two service principals in Azure Active Directory; one with AcrPush permission and another with AcrPull permission scoped to the ACR.
+For example, the command below will provision an Azure Container Registry (ACR) in East US and configure the two service principals in Azure Active Directory; one with _AcrPush_ permission and another with _AcrPull_ permission scoped to the ACR.
 The script parameter values are used to construct the name of the resource group, ACR, and service principals.

     ``` bash
     $ ./acr-sp-init.sh -a Cblt -l eastus -s CoreProd